reddec/trusted-cgi/docs/index.md

 # Contributing

-The platform is quite simple Golang project with Vue + Quasar frontend and should be easy for newcomers.
+The platform is a quite simple Golang project with Vue + Quasar frontend and should be easy for newcomers.
 Caveats and tips for backend check [here](development)

 For UI check [sub-repo](https://github.com/reddec/trusted-cgi-ui)